Dydex/wireframing/README.md

 ## High-Fidelity Wireframes

-This type of wireframe in the figma site is a **High-Fidelity wireframe** High-fidelity wireframes are **advanced, realistic designs** that demonstrate how the final product will look and function.
+The type of wireframe in the figma site is a **High-Fidelity wireframe** High-fidelity wireframes are **advanced, realistic designs** that demonstrate how the final product will look and function.
 They are used to validate the user experience (UX) and user interface (UI) before coding begins.

 ### Key Characteristics: